dehesa/CodableCSV/README.md

     }
     ```

     Please note the `Sequence` syntax (i.e. `IteratorProtocol`) doesn't throw errors; therefore if the CSV data is invalid, the previous code will crash.
-If you don't control the CSV data origin, use `parseRow()` instead.
+If you don't control the CSV data origin, use `readRow()` instead.

 ### Reader configuration